suss-vli/faq/packager/faq.md

 ---
 layout: default
-title: Submitter
+title: Packager
 nav_order: 4
 has_children: true
-permalink: submitter/
+permalink: packager/
 ---
-# FAQ - Submitter
+# FAQ - Packager

 ## 1. If I have 1 hour left to my submission deadline and I do not have any docx, how can I submit?